honungsburk/kombo/README.md

 I recommend having one line per operator in your parser pipeline.
 If you need multiple lines for some reason, use a let or make a helper function.

-If you want to have look at a larger example head over to the [Kombo-Json repository](https://github.com/honungsburk/kombo-json)
+If you want to have look at a larger example head over to the [Kombo-Json repository](https://github.com/honungsburk/kombo-json), and if you still feel unsure you can clone the [Kombo Workshop repository](https://github.com/honungsburk/kombo-workshop) and go through the exercises.

 ## Backtracking